Your initial visit: consultation for radiation therapy

 Our doctors (radiation oncologists) are extremely careful to limit damage to healthy tissue by precisely targeting radiation beams directly at the cancerous area and by dividing treatments into several small sessions, called fractions.
 A typical treatment course is delivered by receiving radiation therapy for five days in a row, with a rest over the weekend.
 Receiving small frequent doses with brief rests limits damage to healthy cells, while effectively destroying cancer cells.

 Radiation therapy may be used for a curative treatment or for a palliative treatment (where cure is not possible and the aim is for local disease control or symptomatic relief).
-Radiation therapy can be used in conjuction with other cancer treatments such as surgery, chemotherapy or hormone therapy.
+Radiation therapy can be used in conjunction with other cancer treatments such as surgery, chemotherapy or hormone therapy.